chrplr/AIP2017/info2.md

 1. Write a function that reads a csv file containing two columns with numbers and report the averages of each colums.

+1. Write a script that renames all the files in the current directory with numbers (file001, file002, ....) keepinh their extention (use module `os` and `os.path`)

+1. Write a script that renames all the files in the current directory using their date of creation as new name, keeping their extention (use module `os` and `os.path`)

 ## Level 4